arselzer/Citation.js/README.md

 ## Critique on MLA

-MLA sucks.
+MLA is a horrible format.
-The format is not easily readable, and there is no centrally accepted definition of the standard.
+There is no centrally accepted definition of the standard.

 Everyone seems to have their own interpretation of it.

-There is a book of by MLA association,
+There is a book written by by *MLA association*,
 "MLA Style Manual and Guide to Scholarly Publishing", but it seems more like a manual than a clear standardization effort, possibly explaining why there are so many different points of